1Dambek1/DamalGPT/README.md

 # Small GPT Model Trained on Shakespeare Texts

-This is a small Transformer-based GPT model trained on Shakespeare's works.
-The model can generate text in Shakespearean style, including poems, dialogues, and other writings.
+This is a small Transformer-based GPT model trained on classical american writers works.
+The model can generate text in classical style, including poems, dialogues, and other writings.

 ---